-A quick Google search will reveal a daunting list of sites, platforms, apps, and software solutions claiming to be the be-all, end-all, for recruitment and employer branding, but many of these are in fact start-ups with little evidence of disruption or success, while others made big promises that come with big price tags.
+A quick Google search will reveal a daunting list of sites, platforms, apps, and software solutions claiming to be the be-all and end-all for recruitment and employer branding.
+Still, many of these are start-ups with little evidence of disruption or success, while others made big promises that come with hefty price tags.

-Perhaps the most obvious recruitment and employer branding website (not to mention the one with the greatest longevity as it predates both Facebook and Twitter) is LinkedIn.
+LinkedIn is perhaps the most apparent recruitment and employer branding website (not to mention the one with the greatest longevity, as it predates both Facebook and Twitter).
 It's home to more than 600 million profiles of professionals across a massive spectrum of fields and industries, from those of most need in today's global marketplace to more niche or specialty career tracts.
-LinkedIn has a couple of unique elements that make perhaps the most comprehensive of the recruitment and employer branding sites we'll discuss, such as:
+LinkedIn has a couple of unique elements that make it perhaps the most comprehensive of the recruitment and employer branding sites we'll discuss, such as:

-- A robust job board component whose algorithm can dial-in potential candidates by a variety of demographics including education, location, industry, or even a competitor company.
+A robust job board component whose algorithm can potentially dial-in candidates by various demographics, including education, location, industry, or even a competitor company.

-- Alerts and notifications for recruiters when a candidate meets your company's criteria engages with your company page or content.
+Alerts and notifications for recruiters when a candidate meets your company's criteria to engage with your company page or content.

-But what truly differentiates LinkedIn from other like-minded platforms is the ability to engage and communicate in real-time with potential candidates via their InMail messaging capability.
-While this may seem more like a recruitment tool than a branding tool, the capacity to chat in the moment with candidates to present materials, anecdotes or other valuable pieces of content or information that tell your company story is what enhancing your employer branding is all about, and LinkedIn's platform does execute that may be a best-of-breed solution.
+But what differentiates LinkedIn from other like-minded platforms is the ability to engage and communicate in real-time with potential candidates via their InMail messaging capability.
+While this may seem more like a recruitment tool than a branding tool, the capacity to chat at the moment with candidates to present materials, anecdotes, or other valuable pieces of content or information that tell your company story is what enhancing your employer branding is all about.
+Linkedin's platform does execute that may be a best-of-breed solution.

 Known to many as merely a job board (and easily one of the most powerful and frequently used job boards available), Indeed offers more than a vessel for recruiters to publish job postings and then cross their fingers and hope the right candidate responds.
-Indeed provides a variety of solutions and products to help increase the visibility of your positions, as well as the ability to source resumes from a database of candidates and engage with potential suitable candidates through email via their online interface.
+Indeed provides various solutions and products to help increase the visibility of your positions and the ability to source resumes from a database of candidates and engage with potentially suitable candidates through email via their online interface.

-What sets Indeed apart from other similar job boards is the ability to curate your employer branding and story via what's called a company page – a dynamic, interactive playground where recruiters can post photos and videos, employee testimonials, Q&As, salary information, and even real-time posts to a content feed much like a Facebook or Twitter profile where those who follow your company are automatically notified of fresh content.
+The ability to curate your employer branding and story via a company page sets Indeed apart from similar job boards.
+In this dynamic, interactive playground, recruiters can post photos and videos, team member testimonials, Q&As, salary information, and even real-time posts to a content feed much like a Facebook or Twitter profile where those who follow your company are automatically notified of fresh content.
 In addition, Indeed also offers several customizations and enhancements to your base-level company page at rates that fit any HR team's budget.

-Drawing from elements of all three of our recommendations, CareerArc takes recruitment and employer branding one step further with the introduction of automation and streamlining duties and tasks.
+Drawing from elements of all three of our recommendations, CareerArc takes recruitment and employer branding one step further by introducing automation and streamlining duties and tasks.
 This means that today's recruitment teams can focus less on finding candidates and more on learning whether the candidates that do come through the door are a good fit for their company or organization.

-CareerArc's powerful recruitment tools help HR teams post jobs to a variety of job boards and sites with one click, automate and publish social media posts with branding employer content to drive the company narrative and mission, and create unique, employer branded landing pages based on individual recruitment campaigns.
+CareerArc's powerful recruitment tools help HR teams post jobs to various job boards and sites with one click, automate and publish social media posts with branding employer content to drive the company narrative and mission, and create unique, employer-branded landing pages based on individual recruitment campaigns.

-CareerArc is more or less endeavoring to be a one-stop-shop for recruiters to not only raise the visibility of their open positions and to speak loud and proud about the roles they're looking to fill.
-This is an integral part of employer branding because ensuring your company is represented consistently everywhere candidates may interact with you and also helping HR teams take the heavy-lifting out of maintaining a steady, aligned voice across the platforms that help companies share their visions, goals, narrative, and what makes them unique in a competitive landscape.
+CareerArc is more or less endeavoring to be a one-stop-shop for recruiters to raise the visibility of their open positions and speak loudly and proudly about the roles they're looking to fill.
+This is an integral part of employer branding because ensuring your company is represented consistently everywhere candidates may interact with you and also helping HR teams take the heavy lifting out of maintaining a steady, aligned voice across the platforms that help companies share their visions, goals, narrative, and what makes them unique in a competitive landscape.